donaldbales/attribute_to_oracle/README.md

 # attribute_to_oracle
-How does Rails map its attributes to Oracle?
+How does Ruby on Rails map it's scaffolded data types to Oracle?